75th British Academy Film Awards: Ceremony information

 Unusually, none of the Best Actress nominees were also nominated in the same category at the 94th Academy Awards.
-Additionally, of the actresses nominated for the BAFA, only Lady Gaga had been nominated at the 28th Screen Actors Guild Awards.
+Additionally, of the actresses nominated for the BAFTA, only Lady Gaga had been nominated at the 28th Screen Actors Guild Awards.
 American film journalist Anne Thompson described Joanna Scanlan's nomination in the category as "bizarre"; Scanlan ultimately won and was surprised herself.
 In her speech, she thanked BAFTA in Welsh.
 NME and British film critic Peter Bradshaw wrote that she was a deserving winner.
 In winning the award for Best Actor in a Supporting Role, CODA actor Troy Kotsur became the first deaf actor to win a BAFA, as well as the first deaf actor to win a BAFTA in a major category and first deaf male actor to win a BAFTA.
 Bradshaw had worried that Belfast winning Outstanding British Film, and thus being labelled "British", could have been controversial, but was "very pleased" to see it was not significantly so, attributing this to the quality of the film.

 Overall, Bradshaw felt that the winners were "well-judged and satisfying".
 Heritage also noted that the BAFA winners at the ceremony gave little fresh insight to the likely Oscar winners, with a mix of frontrunner and left-field wins.